 Building the Ka'bah

-Key Lessons from Ibrahim (AS)
+Key Lessons from the Story of Prophet Ibrahim

-- Truth over family — He chose Allah's truth even when it meant opposing his own father
+- Truth over family — He chose Allah's truth even when it meant opposing his own father and community

 Final Reflection